RootMyTV/RootMyTV.github.io/docs/HEADLESS.md

     - Exit (or press back multiple times)
 2. Run an exploit in an external browser providing an IP address of a TV
-3. When asked for a connection prompt after a couple of seconds, press → and OK
+3. When asked for a connection prompt after a couple of seconds, press → and OK (or ↓ and OK on webOS 6.x+ / TVs released in 2021+)
 4. TV should reboot after a while and should start responding to unauthenticated telnet connections on its IP address.
+5. **Important:** since RootMyTV v2 we disable telnet by default after a second reboot.
+In order to keep it on you will need to connect over telnet on first boot after rooting and remove `/var/luna/preferences/webosbrew_telnet_disabled` file.